mmmmaja/starfishDetection/reports/README.md

 We have also implemented integration test for the API and the utility functions.

-we currently don't test the train.py script as its mostly just instanciating the modules and running them.
+we currently don't test the train.py script as its mostly just instantiating the modules and running them.

 ### Question 8